NVIDIA/TensorRT-LLM/docs/source/lora.md

 | mlp_h_to_4h | 5 | for llama2 adapter for gated mlp layer after attention / RMSNorm: up projection |
 | mlp_4h_to_h | 6 | for llama2 adapter for gated mlp layer after attention / RMSNorm: down projection |
 | mlp_gate | 7 | for llama2 adapter for gated mlp later after attention / RMSNorm: gate |

+#### LoraCache configuration

+The core idea is that we will have a fixed size, 2-level LoRA cache in TRT-LLM.
+The higher level cache resides on the host and the lower level is on GPU (distinct from the existing KV cache).
+Sizes of both are user configurable.
+The CPU cache is configured to be a max size.
+The GPU cache is configured to a percentage of free GPU memory after engine load.
+As requests come in LoRAs are stored in the host cache.
+As requests are scheduled for execution LoRAs are loaded into the GPU cache.